paurav11/git-commands/README.md

 Use `$ git clone [enter-HTTPS URL/SSH Key]` to clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits.

+Use `$ git clone [enter-HTTPS URL/SSH Key] [enter-folder-name]` to clone (download) a repository including all of the files, branches, and commits to a folder that is explicitly given a name.

 ## 3. Working with Git staging area

 Use `$ git status` to show new or modified files in working directory that needs to be staged for your next commit.